neonode-inc/zforce-arduino/README.md

 zforce.DestroyMessage(msg);
 ```

-# Method Overview
+# Methods Overview

 ## Public Methods

 **NOTE:** On some platforms, there will be no error signalled if low level I2C communication fails.
 This is due to shortcomings in underlying I2C libraries.

 | Return Type   | Method | Parameters |Description | Return |
 | --- | --- | --- | --- | --- |